fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

       - **Description**
     * - *302 Found* [REQUIRED]
       - ``invalid_request``
-      - The PID/(Q)EAA Issuer cannot fulfill the request because of missing parameters, invalid parameters or request malformed. (:rfc:`6749#section-4.1.2.1`).
+      - The Credential Issuer cannot fulfill the request because of missing parameters, invalid parameters or request malformed. (:rfc:`6749#section-4.1.2.1`).
     * - *302 Found* [REQUIRED]
       - ``unauthorized_client``
-      - The PID/(Q)EAA Issuer cannot fulfill the request because the client is not authorized to request an authorization code. (:rfc:`6749#section-4.1.2.1`).
+      - The Credential Issuer cannot fulfill the request because the client is not authorized to request an authorization code. (:rfc:`6749#section-4.1.2.1`).
     * - *302 Found* [REQUIRED]
       - ``server_error``
-      - The PID/(Q)EAA Issuer encountered an internal problem. (:rfc:`6749#section-4.1.2.1`).
+      - The Credential Issuer encountered an internal problem. (:rfc:`6749#section-4.1.2.1`).
     * - *302 Found* [REQUIRED]
       - ``temporarily_unavailable``
-      - The PID/(Q)EAA Issuer is temporary unavailable. (:rfc:`6749#section-4.1.2.1`).
+      - The Credential Issuer is temporary unavailable. (:rfc:`6749#section-4.1.2.1`).

 In case of Authorization Server doesn't redirect the User to the *redirect_uri* the following HTTP Status Codes are supported for the error response: